Pageworks/papertrain/README.md

 npm install
 ```

-Then install Craft CMS along with the initial plugins (requires [composer](https://getcomposer.org/download/)) by running the following command in your terminal:
+Install Craft CMS along with the initial plugins (requires [composer](https://getcomposer.org/download/)) by running the following command in your terminal:

 ```
 composer install
 ```

+Setup your Apache server to point to the projects `/public` directory.

+Create a new empty database for the project.

-The final step is to run the Papertrain setup script by running the following command in your terminal:
+Run the Papertrain setup script by running the following command in your terminal:

 ```
 npm run setup
 ```

+Follow the Craft CMS installation guide.

+*Optional Final Step:* Create your initial commit your projects to a Git repository.

 # Creating Elements